10. Legal Obligations and Potential Liability of Board Members

 “How can I avoid personal liability?”

-Ensure the school remains solvent.
-Management should provide a regular solvency report to the Board
+- ensuring the school remains solvent.
+Management should provide a regular solvency report to the Board;

-Ensure that there are appropriate compliance programs in place to minimise risk
+- ensuring that there are appropriate compliance programs in place to minimise risk;

 “I am on the School Board and the School has taken out Directors and Officers Insurance.
 Does this mean that I am insured against all liability?”

-It is highly recommended that you read over the School’s Directors and Officers Insurance Policy carefully in order to understand the extent of the cover and exclusions.
+It is highly recommended that you read over the School’s Director and Officer Insurance Policy carefully in order to understand the extent of the cover and exclusions.

 It also imperative that you understand the length of time you will be covered by the policy after you leave the Board.

-- Act in the best interest of the School at all times
+- acting in the best interests of the School at all times

-- Act with integrity, honesty, diligence and accountability
+- acting with integrity, honesty, diligence and accountability

-- Disclose all potential conflicts of interest to the Board
+- disclosing all potential conflicts of interest to the Board

-- Review the School's Directors and Officers Policy and understand any potential liability that is not covered under this Policy.
+- reviewing the School’s Directors’ and Officers’ Insurance Policy and understand any potential liability that is not covered under this policy

-- Fail to speak up at Board Meetings if you have a lack of understading or clarity in relation to any Board matters, discussions or resolutions
+- speaking up at Board meetings if you do not understand or are unclear about any Board matters, discussions or resolutions

-- Use any information obtained by virtue of your position on the Board in any manner other than that which it was intended
+- not using any information obtained by virtue of your position on the Board in any manner other than that which it was intended

-- Simply go along with the rest of the Board if you disagree with their views or decision-making
+- not simply going along with the rest of the Board if you disagree with their views or decision-making

-- Allow the School to incur a debt without there being a reasonable prospect that it will be able to meet the debt when it falls due
+- not allowing the School to incur a debt without there being a reasonable prospect that it will be able to pay the debt as and when it falls due